cyberomin/cyberomin.github.io/_posts/2019-05-19-new-retail.md

 While the solution offered above isn’t foolproof, it has many flaws, just like many things in life, it’s my belief that it will greatly enhance the overall shopping experience of the average user today.
 The physical retail space can be a lot more utilised and optimised.

 If executed well, I can see brick and mortar stores becoming more of warehouses and display space.
-Stores having better relationships with their customers — imagine getting a surprise hamper from your favourite store just because you were the shopper of the week all thanks to the newfound insights gleaned from the readily available data.
+Stores having better relationships with their customers; imagine getting a surprise hamper from your favourite store just because you were the shopper of the week all thanks to the newfound insights gleaned from the readily available data.